 Keto Cherry Blueberry Clafoutis is a classic and rustic French dessert.
 The fancy name and eloquent look should not dissuade you from enjoying this delicious dessert.
 It is very easy to make.
 Joanie used baked cherries with blueberries in her creamy, yet simple custard.
 You can choose others and take advantage of so many of the plentiful summer fruits.
 Joanie chose blueberries with the traditional cherries to highlight our Independence Day – red, white, and blue.
 For our French followers, let’s say it is for Bastille Day!

 Cherries are the main component of a Clafoutis, or “Clafoutis aux Cerises.”
 Joanie added the blueberries for this version.
+Another delicious low carb dessert we love, and you should try, is our Keto Blueberry with Pecans.
 Actually, when you use a mix of berries it would be called a “Flaugnarde.”
 Regardless, most would recognize the dish as simply a Clafoutis.
 French chefs would also use a lighter pale Bigarreau cherry.
 Darker Bing Cherries are abundant here and will taste great, as well.

 Almond and cherries go so well together, so Joanie added almond extract with the traditional vanilla extract.
 If you are less worried about the carbs, try a little amoretto instead of the extract.
 But, the remainder of the ingredients are traditional for making a pancake batter – only low carb.
 Joanie also adds a little baking powder to create a more cake-like rise.